ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 ## Working with Mutable State

 OCaml supports imperative programming.
 Usually, the `let … = …` syntax does not define variables, it defines constants.
-However, mutable variables exists in OCaml, they are called _references_.
+However, mutable variables exist in OCaml, they are called _references_.
 Here's how we create a reference to an integer:
 ```ocaml
 # let r = ref 0;;
 val r : int ref = {contents = 0}